DIY Automatic Watering System for Indoor Plants

 5. Turn on the faucet of the garden to allow it to water your plants slowly.

-Other Types of Automatic Watering Systems
+Non-DIY Automatic Watering Systems

 Self-watering pots